-Whilst not referred to in the relevant site history, this application is one of two applications for two independent phases of development for the land occupied by Viking House and Nos.
+As referred to in the relevant site history, this application is one of two applications for two independent phases of development for the land occupied by Viking House and Nos.
 100-104 Newland.
-Moreover, a second application has been prepared to deal with a further building to the rear of Nos.
-100-104 in its car park, which would wrap around the edge of the site boundary to the car park to the Horse and Groom public house toward One The Brayford.
-This would provide an expanded courtyard (larger than that which is shown in the current application) and encompass refuse storage.
+Moreover, this second application has been prepared to deal with the building to the rear of Nos.
+100-104 within its car park, which would wrap around the edge of the site boundary to the car park to the Horse and Groom public house toward One The Brayford.
+This would provide an expanded courtyard (larger than that which was shown in the first application) and encompass refuse storage to the southern end of the building.

-Both phases of the development are shown in the images on the following page.
+Both phases of the development are shown in the images on the following pages.

-The application buildings included in this phase of development are in the centre of the picture.
-However, the picture also includes a second phase of buildings.
-Moreover, between the proposed extension to Viking House and the extension of the Doubletree by Hilton hotel, is a white building proposed to replace the Taste of Marrakesh restaurant.
-Meanwhile, to the right at the rear of 100-104 Newland is a further building proposed in that second phase of development.
+The application buildings included in this phase of development are to the left and rear of the three storey building situated at the corner of Newland and Carholme Road.
+Moreover, whilst this image has not been updated to show the slightly revised siting of the proposed extension to Viking House toward Newland, the impact in this view would be very similar.
+Meanwhile to the east of this, a white building with a recessed top floor is shown to replace the Taste of Marrakesh restaurant.
+The stepped appearance would align with the approach to the massing of the extension to the Doubletree by Hilton hotel.
+Furthermore, to the right at the rear of 100-104 Newland is a further building proposed, which is shown in greater detail below.

-View northwest across Carholme Road towards the rear of 100-104 Newland and the building proposed in Phase 2 of the development of the site.
-Viking House is visible above the building.
+This image is a view northwest across Carholme Road towards the rear of 100-104 Newland and the four storey building proposed as part of this second phase of the development of the site.
+Viking House is visible above the building and the building joins to Nos 100-104 with a lower glazed building, which replaces the rear projection to the building that staggers down along the Carholme Road frontage.